mofanv/darknetz/README.md

 **For simulation**, no additional hardware is needed.

 **For real TrustZone, an additional board is required**.
-Raspberry Pi 3, HiKey Board, ARM Juno board, and so on.
-Check this [List](https://optee.readthedocs.io/en/latest/building/devices/index.html#device-specific) for more info.
+Raspberry Pi 3, HiKey Board, ARM Juno board, etc. Check this [List](https://optee.readthedocs.io/en/latest/building/devices/index.html#device-specific) for more info.

 # Setup
 ## (1) Set up OP-TEE